Censorship in the Soviet Union: Destruction of printed matter

 The Soviet government implemented mass destruction of pre-revolutionary and foreign books and journals from libraries.
-Only "special collections" (spetskhran), accessible by special permit granted by the KGB, contained old and politically incorrect material.
+Only "special collections" (spetskhran), accessible by special permit granted by the KGB, contained old and "politically incorrect" material.
 Libraries were registered and an inspectorate set up to ensure compliance; items regarded as harmful were weeded from the collections.
-Books that were considered harmful failed to promote the worker's class consciousness and willingness to work hard, contained religious propaganda and pro-tsarist ideas.
 Towards the end of Soviet rule, perestroika led to loosened restrictions on publishing.

 Soviet books and journals also disappeared from libraries according to changes in Soviet history.
-Often Soviet citizens preferred to destroy politically incorrect publications and photos because those connected to them frequently suffered persecution, such as its persecution of Christians.
+Often, Soviet citizens preferred to destroy politically incorrect publications and photos because those connected to them frequently suffered persecution, such as in the case of persecution of Christians.

 After the arrest of Lavrentiy Beria in 1953, all subscribers to the second edition (1950–1958) of the Great Soviet Encyclopedia obtained a page to replace the one containing the Lavrentiy Beria article; the new page extended information on George Berkeley.

 Soviet censorship of literature

 Works of print such as the press, advertisements, product labels, and books were censored by Glavlit, an agency established on June 6, 1922, ostensibly to safeguard top secret information from foreign entities but in reality to remove material the Soviet authorities did not like.
-From 1932 until 1952, the promulgation of socialist realism was the target of Glavlit in bowdlerizing works of print, while anti-Westernization and nationalism were common tropes for that goal.
+From 1932 until 1952, the promulgation of socialist realism was the target of Glavlit in bowdlerizing works of print, while anti-Westernization and Soviet nationalism were common tropes for that goal.
 To limit peasant revolts over collectivization, themes involving shortages of food were expunged.
 In the 1932 book Russia Washed in Blood, a Bolshevik's harrowing account of Moscow's devastation from the October Revolution contained the description, "frozen rotten potatoes, dogs eaten by people, children dying out, hunger," but was promptly deleted.
-Also, excisions in the 1941 novel Cement were made by eliminating Gleb's spirited exclamation to English sailors: "Although we're poverty-stricken and are eating people on account of hunger, all the same we have Lenin."
+Also, excisions in the 1941 novel Cement were made by eliminating Gleb's spirited exclamation to English sailors: "Although we're poverty-stricken and are eating people on account of hunger, [still] we have Lenin."

 As peasant uprisings defined pre-World War II Soviet censorship, nationalism defined the period during the war.
 Defeats of the Red Army in literature were forbidden, as were depictions of trepidation in Soviet military characters.
-Pressure from Pravda prompted authors like Alexander Alexandrovich Fadeyev to redact a section in The Young Guard where a child reads in the eyes of a dying Russian sailor the words "We are crushed."
-Since Joseph Stalin regularly read Pravda, which was itself censored by Glavlit, it was wise for an author to obey Pravda’s advice.
+Pressure from state-run Pravda prompted authors like Alexander Alexandrovich Fadeyev to redact a section in The Young Guard, where a child reads in the eyes of a dying Russian sailor the words "We are crushed."